ClusterLabs/pacemaker/doc/sphinx/Clusters_from_Scratch/cluster-setup.rst

 ..
 NOTE ::

-    If you are using iptables directly, or some other firewall solution besides firewalld, simply open the following ports, which can be used by various clustering components: TCP ports 2224, 3121, and 21064, and UDP port 5405.
+    If you are using ``iptables`` directly, or some other firewall solution besides ``firewalld``, simply open the following ports, which can be used by various clustering components: TCP ports 2224, 3121, and 21064, and UDP port 5405.

     If you run into any problems during testing, you might want to disable the firewall and SELinux entirely until you have everything working.